luke-clifton/themk.net/content/posts/2021-06-25-what-the-fork.md

 *sigh*

-What do you do when you want fork a program?
+What do you do when you want to fork a program?
 What do you think is right?

 ## File Descriptors